Lawtell, Louisiana

 Lawtell is an unincorporated community and census-designated place in St. Landry Parish, Louisiana, United States.
 The name is a portmanteau of the names of its two founders: Lawler and Littell.

 State Representative Dustin Miller is a native of and a businessman in Lawtell.

 Geography

 According to the U.S. Census Bureau, the community has an area of 4.145 mi2, all land.
 U.S. Route 190 passes through the community.

 Demographics

+Lawtell first appeared as a census designated place in the 2010 U.S. census.

-As of the 2010 United States Census, there were 1,198 people living in the CDP.
+As of the 2010 United States census, there were 1,198 people living in the CDP.
 The racial makeup of the CDP was 49.6% Black, 45.1% White, 0.2% Native American, 0.2% Asian, 1.2% from some other race and 1.4% from two or more races.
 12.4% were Hispanic or Latino of any race.

+Culture

+Lawtell was home to Richard's Club, which opened in 1947.
+It was a venue of the Southern Chitlin' Circuit, particularly as a stop between New Orleans and Houston.
+Later it became a well known and historically significant zydeco venue.
+In 2012, Dustin and Nichole Miller purchased the building and reopened it as a dancehall called Miller's Zydeco Hall of Fame.
+However, in 2017, the building burned down overnight due to arson.